 Sometimes the smallest package can contain the most magnificent gift.
 The Garden of the Master of the Nets is a clear example of this.
 It is the smallest of the Suzhou residential gardens, yet it is the most impressive because of its use of space which creates the illusion of an area that is much greater than its actual size.
-Even more than the architectural achievement is the mood of tranquility and harmony that this humble garden embodies.
+Even more than the architectural achievement is the mood of tranquility and harmony that it embodies.

 This exquisite garden was first designed during the Song Dynasty (960 - 1279) as part of a residence that was used until the Taiping Rebellion in the 1860's.
 It was later restored and became the residence of a government official from whom the garden got its name.
 It is said that in a moment of frustration with bureaucracy he declared that he would rather be a fisherman than a bureaucrat.